jerome-trc/viletech/README.md

 ## Contents

 - `/assets` contains non-code resources used by executable artifacts at runtime.
-- `/client` contains the code for a Zig executable.
 - `/crates` contains Rust libraries associated with this project.
 - `/depend` contains Git subtrees and submodules from other projects.
 - `/doc` contains documentation for developers.
-- `/dsda-doom` is the [dsda-doom](https://github.com/kraflab/dsda-doom) source, all of which is compiled into the client.
+- `/dsda-doom` is the [dsda-doom](https://github.com/kraflab/dsda-doom) source, all of which is compiled into RatBoom.
 - `/legal` contains license information for outside code.
 - `/libs` contains Zig libraries associated with this project.
+- `/ratboom` is a Zig-executable-based fork of dsda-doom, personalized for my own usage as a stopgap.

 ## Licensing, Attribution